 - Higher levels of self-confidence and motivation in students

-- More positive parental opinions of their child’s teacher
+- Families have more positive opinions of their child’s teacher

 - Increased performance of all students in class, not just specific children